Mu-Rizwan/BSDSF23M013-OS-AS02/REPORT.md

 - The parameters must be void * because qsort() is a generic function that can sort any kind of data (integers, structs, strings, etc.).
 - const ensures that the comparison function doesn’t modify the elements being compared — it’s only supposed to look at them.

+Feature 6:
+🎨 1.
+How ANSI Escape Codes Work in Linux Terminals
+🔹 Concept

+ANSI escape codes are special sequences of characters that begin with the escape character \033 (or \x1b), followed by a series of parameters and a command letter that tells the terminal to change color, move the cursor, or apply text effects

+⚙️ 2.
+Checking Executable Permission Bits in st_mode

+- Each file in Linux has a mode value (from struct stat) containing permission bits and file type bits.

+- These permission bits determine whether a file is readable, writable, or executable by:

+- The owner (user)

+- The group

+- Others (everyone else)